 Kill: Terminates a process

-Sometimes if the kill command doesn’t work the way you intended it to, you can also call it with the -9 optionto give it priority on the system.
+Syn: $kill PID $ kill 4286 Sometimes if the kill command doesn’t work the way you intended it to, you can also call it with the 9 option to give it a priority on the system.

-Signal: The operating system communicates to process through signals.
+Signal: The operating system communicates to the process through signals.
 These signals report events or error situations to processes.
-In many cases signals will result in the process existing
+In many cases, signals will result in the process existing

 Top: Monitors system resources (similar to task manager in windows)